armory/docs/content/en/docs/spinnaker-install-admin-guides/ecr-registry.md

 This document reviews configuring ECR as a registry for a Spinnaker installation.

-## Adding ECR as a Docker Registry
+## Adding ECR as a Docker registry

 When configuring a registry, you normally use standard `SpinnakerService` configuration if using the Operator, or the `hal` command for [adding a Docker Registry](https://www.spinnaker.io/reference/halyard/commands/#hal-config-provider-docker-registry-account-add) if using Halyard.